ascyrax/codedamn_pg/playground/SPECS.md

 MongoDB:

-- It has a document-oriented model, hence good for json-like documents generated from code snippets.
+- It has a document-oriented model, hence good for unstructured data generated from code snippets.
 - It has very good horizontal scalability. hence, data sharding can be used to handle large data loads.